SidneyFC17/fieloelr/doc/UC-ELR-0005-Create Question.md

 1. The system receives the field values for the question
 2. The administrator presses the Save button
-3. The system verifies that the related module is not active
+3. The system verifies that the related module is inactive
 4. The system verifies that the related module does not have module responses
 5. The system verifies that the Question Text field is not null
 6. The system verifies that the Order field is not null